AI for Business

 The cost-of-doing-nothing is now measurable.
 Five years ago you could defend a wait-and-see posture on industrial AI on the basis that the technology wasn't proven.
 Rio Tinto and BHP took that question off the table.
 The metric that matters now is the productivity gap between firms that have shipped operational AI and firms that haven't — which compounds each cycle.

 Mature use cases compound, early-stage ones don't.
-BCG's framing is right: autonomous haulage and ML-driven throughput models are mature and shippable today.
-Agentic exploration, GenAI mine simulation, and asset-design AI are not.
+Autonomous haulage and ML-driven throughput optimisation are mature and shippable today.
+Agentic exploration, GenAI mine simulation, and asset-design AI are still maturing.
 Treat the mature ones as line items; treat the early ones as research bets.

 Data infrastructure is the rate limit.
 No model is going to outperform poor block-model data, fragmented fleet telemetry, or siloed sensor streams.
 This is why we keep returning to the same conclusion in client work: spend on the unglamorous data layer first, then layer agents on top.
 The reverse order doesn't work.